COVID-19 FAQs for Individuals

 For instructions to calculate estimated tax payments for 2020, see Estimated Tax.

 You can create a payment voucher to mail with your check or money order using our Payment Voucher System.

 Will there be an impact on the underpayment of estimated tax penalties that are normally computed to April 15?

 At this time, estimated tax payments for 2020 are due April 15, 2020.
 Taxpayers can request relief from penalty and interest for late payments if they have a reasonable cause or are negatively affected by the COVID-19 pandemic.
-See Abatement Information for Individuals or Abatement Information for Businesses.
+See Penalty Abatement for Individuals or Penalty Abatement for Businesses.